iurnus/scripps_kaust_model_doc/esmf/install.rst

     # If it is the first time ESMF is installed, make sure to test ESMF using::
     gmake all_tests &> log.all_tests

-If ESMF8.0.0 is successfully built, all the unit tests should pass.
-We can also compile the coupled code when a few unit tests failed.
-On ESMF official website, some unit tests could also fail.
+If ESMF is successfully built, all the unit tests should pass.
+However, we can also compile the coupled code when a few unit tests failed.
+On ESMF official website, some unit tests could also fail on specific machines.
 Currently we don't know which specific tests must pass for the coupled code.

 The complete summary on the ESMF website is: https://www.earthsystemcog.org/projects/esmf/platforms_8_0_0